Keyne/promotion-console-app/README.md

 ## SOLID Principles

 This application has been built using SOLID principles with a dedicated domain layer which let it grows as necessary (i.e. adding a brownser/mobile front-end app or a REST API).
+The Data Access Layer can also be changed easily to, for example, mongodb.
+A dedicated component for sorting winners can be extended for better sorting algorithms.
+Finally, each menu item has simple inteface `CommandStepInterface` and `FormStep` for the command line input/output.

 Symfony IoC has not been used altough a factory inteface is available: